phtviet/hugo-portfolio/content/about/index.en.md

 > "And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for." - John Keating, *Dead Poets Society*

-I'm also a keen tennis and guitar player.
-Recently, I made some efforts to learn French with Duolingo but it's not working out so far &#128517;
+I'm also a keen tennis and guitar player, as well as an avid gamer.
+Recently, I'm trying to learn French with Duolingo but it's not going well so far &#128517;

 ## My resume